NativeScript/NativeScript/WritingUnitTests.md

 # Async Tests

-Unit test can accept a single argument - a done callback.
-Test framework will wait for the `done()` callback to be called (or the test to timeout) before moving on.
+Unit tests can accept a single argument - a done callback.
+The test framework will wait for the `done()` callback to be called (or the test to timeout) before moving on.
 Passing an `Error` to the `done()` callback will cause the test to fail:

 ```typescript